 Here is how they appeared on a wall in my studio when I published them:

 To the left in this photo, you see one of the original Lichtenstein and then my A2 format prints on fine art Canson Edition Etching Rag papers.
-Lichtenstein cropped the original portal, my picture is a based on the full image of the cathedral portal that Monet painted.
+Lichtenstein cropped the original portal, my picture is based on the full image of the cathedral portal that Monet painted (See above).

 I guess that Photoshop – or Photoshop-like – techniques is what Roy Lichtenstein would have experimented with had he created his series in 2015 and not in 1969.

 I am immensely attracted to the possibilities of the digital technology, advanced printing techniques and whatever else that permits me to play with image-making.
 I can’t imagine that he would not also have been fascinated with all those possibilities – as is, in a totally different way, David Hockney.

 And I don’t mind that painting and photography mix and stimulate each other.
 My concept is anyhow photographics, not only photography.
 I like my works to appear like pieces of graphic art, always printed on matte papers.

 So, we can take an existing image, we can re-paint it, we can re-create it as photography, we can see it in new ways, apply filters, patterns and colours and create all possible variations on a theme – in this case Monet’s and Lichtenstein’s fascinating, classical works.

 A picture that is not immediately seen in all its characteristics invites – or challenges – us to see more deeply.
 Like a blurred image where you have to perceive and interpret what you (think you) see – say a mountain painting of Gerhard Richter that looks rather much like a foggy-blurred photographic image.